FredLoh/Lohner_CSCI2270_FinalProject/README.md

 To execute run ./Final namelist.txt

-Compiling the program may take several minutes.
+Compiling the program may take several minutes as it is creating a linked list that is very large.